firasd/vibesbench/README.md

 Much of contemporary AI evaluation resembles an ourobouros:

 An AI model on a server executes an AI-generated eval harness, which pairs AI-generated prompts with AI responses, which are then scored by AI judges.
-Finally, AI-generated charts are published, and we assume Science happened somewhere within this recursive abstraction.
+Finally, AI-generated charts are published, and we satisfy ourselves that Science happened somewhere within this recursive synthetic abstraction.

 For example, Anthropic describes a &ldquo;[trade-off](https://www.anthropic.com/news/protecting-well-being-of-users) between model warmth or friendliness on the one hand, and sycophancy on the other&rdquo;.

 However, the actual prompt-response pairs are not in evidence for third parties to examine.
 Any evaluation that does not preserve this data is not merely incomplete; it is methodologically unsound.

-Is it even coherent to judge a behavior as subtle as &lsquo;sycophancy&rsquo; mechanistically, without qualia?
+Is it even coherent to judge a behavior as subtle as ‘sycophancy’ mechanistically, without qualia?
+How well do synthetic judges distinguish ‘great point’ as a phatic expression enabling joint attention, as opposed to a failure of ‘alignment’?

 Vibesbench takes a step back from this hall of mirrors.

 We ask, in the spirit of Marcus Aurelius, what is the thing in itself?
 In an AI interaction: it is the prompt and the response.